 Langston Hughes is one of the most famous New Negro Movement poets.
-He may not have been a Modernist writer like many of his peers in terms of ambiguity and uncertainty.
-In fact, his work in fact is quite straightforward.
+Hughes may be considered a Modernist poet, but he was unlike many of his peers in terms of ambiguity and uncertainty.
+In fact, his work is quite straightforward.

 In his poem, “I, too,” Hughes writes of a black person who’s cast aside from white society, dealing with themes of alienation and dislocation.
 “I am the darker brother,” Hughes wrote, “They send me to eat in the kitchen when company comes.”
 But, in this poem, Hughes also shows a great deal of hope for African-Americans and a belief they would be more than able to come out into the open and express their humanity.
 Hughes writes,

 ’Eat in the kitchen,’

 Hughes makes very clear that African-Americans should assert themselves and make white folks realize that they’re equal as human beings.
 “Besides,” Hughes wrote, “They’ll see how beautiful I am and be ashamed.”
 Another interesting part of that poem is in how he says, “I, too, am America.”

 This establishment of identity as an American hearkens back to Walt Whitman.
 Whether this phrase was inspired by Whitman or not, it certainly brings up quite an interesting comparison between Whitman and Hughes.
 In some way, they would seem to be rather similar poets.
 With that comparison made, it could be said that Langston Hughes was to the New Negro Movement as Whitman was to all American poetry.

 Modernist poetry was new in both the individual themes it covered and how the poetry itself was written.
 It also was original in the essence of what was being written.
 Certainly, poetry before the Movement had never been written like this by an African-American to a white audience.